-All PDN project students do either an experimental lab-based research project or a literature-based project, under the supervision of an appropriate member of staff.
-Lab-based research projects are limited in number and allocation cannot be guaranteed to all students who wish to do these.
-Both lab-based and literature-based project findings are written-up in the form of an 8,500-word dissertation (project report).
-You will also have the opportunity to present your progress to the Department as a poster presentation.
+All PDN project students do either an experimental research project or a literaturebased project, under the supervision of an appropriate member of staff.
+Laboratory based Research Projects are limited in number and allocation cannot be guaranteed to all students who wish to do these.
+The findings are written-up in the form of an 8,500-word dissertation (project report).
+You will have the opportunity to present your progress to the Department as a poster presentation.
 The times that you work on your project can be negotiated with your supervisor to some extent so that you will have time available for other work and outside interests, but in general students are expected to spend about 16 hours a week on average on their project.